 Waste is to be deposited directly into the top of the box, the pH adjusted, and then a solidification agent is introduced.
 The process will consist of raising the pH for metals treatment into the 9 to 13 range which appears to be the optimal range based on similar treatment processes at other EQ facilities.
 The materials are mixed using a backhoe, portable mixer, or similar piece of equipment.
 Additional solidification agent is added until no free liquids are present.
 Frequent bench testing will be required and samples will be collected at suspected endpoints of treatment and analyzed for a short duration (30-90 min) TCLP test or possibly, because the material will be a solid, a total metals analysis for the D004-D011 waste codes.
 EQ has found at other facilities that if a sample does not pass a TCLP test after 90 minutes, it's not likely to pass a full, 24-hr TCLP.
-Treated materials that "pass" the short duration TCLP test will be followed by a representative sampling of the waste which will be sent off site for TCLP verification analysis by a NELAC/NELAP certified laboratory.
+Treated materials that "pass" the short duration TCLP test will be followed by a representative sampling of the waste which will be sent off site for TCLP verification analysis by a NELAC/NELAP eertified-accredited laboratory.

-Treated materials that pass the TCLP test will be loaded into roll off boxes and/or dump trailers for subsequent disposal at an approved disposal facility (Subtitle D landfill).
-If the treated material fails the initial TCLP screening and is still characteristically hazardous, it will continue to be treated until a TCLP test has confirmed the material no longer retains the hazardous characteristics for the waste being treated.
+Treated materials will also be subjected to a TCLP test on a grab sample to assure compliance with the land disposal restrictions (LDRs).
+Treated materials that are decharacterized and pass meet the TCLP testLDRs will be loaded into roll off boxes and/or dump trailers for subsequent disposal at an approved disposal facility (Subtitle D landfill).
+If the treated material fails the initial TCLP screening and is still characteristically hazardous or fails to meet LDRs, it will continue to be treated until a TCLP test has confirmed the material no longer retains the hazardous characteristics for the waste being treated.
 It should also be pointed out that the disposal facility accepting the treated material may require additional testing above and beyond a TCLP test before they will accept the waste.
 EQFL will determine testing requirements for the proposed disposal facility and have the samples analyzed accordingly.